 - You cannot use your credit cards during bankruptcy.
 However:

 Filing bankruptcy does not hurt you – it helps you.

-Another option if your spouse has little debt or wants to keep credit, only one files bankruptcy.
+Another option is if your spouse has little debt or wants to keep the credit, only one file for bankruptcy.

 Credit cards can be maintained by the other.